 Condensation within the bathroom is far from natural or harmless, however.
 The moisture which collects on the back side of toilet fixtures can do real, lasting damage to the structure around it.

-The water which runs down the back of the toilet not only frequently leads to surface mold, it can easily begin to seep under the floorboards (even when mopped up daily, as moisture has a way of getting into the cracks regardless).
+The water which runs down the back of the toilet not only frequently leads to surface mold, but it can also easily begin to seep under the floorboards (even when mopped up daily, as moisture has a way of getting into the cracks regardless).
 From there, the water slowly rots the plywood supports under the floor and soaks into the floor joists.
 At the same time, it tends to stain baseboard molding, turn drywall soggy, and discolor wall paint owing to the presence of mold.

 How Toilet Condensation or Sweat Happens